Spomky-Labs/otphp/Resources/doc/installation.md

 If you're using anything other than Doctrine ORM to manage the User Entity you will have to implement a [persister service](persister.md).

-If you're using Symfony 4, you must install templating package :
+If you're using Symfony 4, you must install templating package:

 ```bash
 php composer.phar require templating
 ```

-and configure it with your favorite engine :
+and configure it with your favorite engine:

 ```yaml
 framework: